 You’ve made photographic vinyl-prints that are installed on the walls and on the floor.
 At first sight they appeared to be extensions of the actual architectural space, but were in fact scenes from your previous exhibition spaces and some cityscapes.
 Can you tell us about the significance of these optical illusions and representations?

-These anamorphic banners I produced for the show only function from one specific viewpoint in the space and come to full effect when viewed through a screen like your phone for example.
+These anamorphic banners I produced for that show only function from one specific viewpoint in the space and come to full effect when viewed through a screen like your phone for example.
 I liked the idea of forcing the audience to look at the show from one specific viewpoint and therefore also see the sculptures from the angles I decided on.
-A lot of people just stand in front of my sculptures as if they were paintings but sometimes it’s important to walk around and realize there are also elements on the backside.
-On the other hand, I also found it funny to start working on an exhibition by thinking about the documentation photography first, as it usually happens last.
+On the other hand, I also found it interesting to start working on an exhibition by thinking about the documentation photography first, as it usually happens last.
 To create these anamorphic illusions, you have to decide in advance from which point in the space you want to photograph your documentation later and model the arches accordingly to that.
-One of them also failed because I didn’t realize there was an actual wall where the photographer was supposed to stand.

 You don’t appear to be publicly active on social networks.
 How would you describe your relationship to online socialization and do you see it playing a part in your work?